nishkohli96/client-server-libs/apps/docs/aws/Aws.md

     | 2.
 Block public ACLs (All) | ✅ Yes | ✅ Yes | Completely ignores all public ACLs, even old ones |
     | 3.
 Block public bucket policies (New Only) | ✅ Yes | ❌ No |	Stops new public bucket policies but keeps existing ones |
     | 4.
 Block public bucket policies (All) | ✅ Yes | ✅ Yes |	Completely disables public/cross-account access via bucket policies |

+8. The contents of an S3 bucket must be emptied before the bucket can be deleted.

 ## SES